open-component-model/ocm/docs/ocm/model.md

 To be able to evaluate labels used by dedicated tool environments for any [component version](#component-versions), the same label name must have the same meaning, regardless by which component provider they are generated.
-To assure, that this information has a globally unique interpretation or meaning, labels must comply with some naming scheme and use a common [structure](../names/labels.md).
+To assure that this information has a globally unique interpretation or meaning, labels must comply with some naming scheme and use a common [structure](../names/labels.md).